 Employees with knowledge of confidential or material information about the Company or counter-parties in negotiations of material potential transactions are prohibited from trading in any securities of the Company or any counter-party until the information has been fully disclosed and a reasonable period of time has passed for the information to be widely disseminated.
 Questions as to whether information is material, potentially material or whether such information has previously been disclosed in accordance with this Policy should be directed to the CEO or the CFO.

 A restriction on trading in the Company's securities will apply to all Personnel and Advisors during the period of time when financial statements are being prepared but results have not yet been publicly disclosed (the "Quarterly Trading Blackout").
+So long as the Company's shares are listed on the Nasdaq Stockholm, the restriction on trading shall also apply to: (i) senior personnel of the Company's auditor who are provided with information relating to such financial statements; and (ii) Closely Related Parties of Personnel and Advisors as defined below*.
 The Quarterly Trading Blackout will commence at 6:30 a.m.
-(Vancouver time) on the day that is 30 days prior to the date scheduled for the meeting of the Board of Directors to review the quarterly results and ending at 6:30 a.m.
-(Vancouver time) on the second Trading Day following the first Trading Day on which a news release disclosing quarterly results is issued.
+(Vancouver time) on the day that is 30 days prior to the date scheduled for the meeting of the Board of Directors to review the quarterly results and end at 6:30 a.m.
+(Vancouver time) on the second Trading Day following the day on which a news release disclosing quarterly results is issued.
 In this Policy, a "Trading Day" is defined as a day on which the TSX is open for trading.

 Every person who is a Personnel and Advisor who intends to purchase or sell securities of the Company, directly or indirectly, (or who stands to benefit from a purchase or sale of securities of the Company by a family member) during a trading restriction is required to obtain the prior approval of the CEO or his designate.
 The CEO may waive the application of any particular Quarterly Trading Blackout in respect of one or more Personnel and Advisors where the CEO has determined that it is appropriate and such person(s) is/are not privy to undisclosed material information.
 Such waiver shall be reported to the Chair of the Audit Committee.

-The Quarterly Trading Blackout does not apply to the acquisition of common shares through the exercise of the Company's stock options or shares issued under similar incentive plans, but will apply to the sale of the common shares acquired through the exercise of the option or similar securities issued under an incentive plan.
+The trading prohibitions in this section shall not apply to the acquisition of common shares through the exercise of the Company's stock options or shares issued under similar incentive plans, but will apply to the sale of the common shares acquired through the exercise of the option or similar securities issued under an incentive plan.
+In the event that the expiry date of a stock option occurs during or within 48 hours following the end of a trading prohibition, the expiry date of such stock option will be extended until the tenth day following the end of the trading prohibition.
 Applicable laws will be complied with in determining and implementing blackout periods associated with any other benefit plans the Company may have.

-Immediately after becoming an insider (generally, a director, senior officer or 10% shareholder of the Company, or a director or senior officer of a subsidiary of the Company or of another insider of the Company) and immediately following the purchase or sale of securities of the Company, an insider must complete all insider reports required by the securities regulators within the prescribed time period.
-The Company is not responsible for alerting insiders of this obligation or for filing insider trading reports.
+Immediately after becoming an insider (generally, a director, senior officer or 10% shareholder of the Company, or a director or senior officer of a subsidiary of the Company or of another insider of the Company) and immediately following the purchase or sale of securities of the Company, an insider must complete all applicable insider reports required by the securities regulators in Canada and in Sweden within the prescribed time period.
+So long as its shares are listed on the Nasdaq Stockholm, the Company shall also submit a list of insiders, as defined and required by the Finansinpektionen regulations in Sweden.
+Except as prescribed by law, the Company is not responsible for alerting insiders of their obligations or for filing insider trading reports.

 (vi) Forward-Looking Information